Great Lakes Areas of Concern: Invasive species

 One of the major problems is the number of non-native species that are taking over the lakes.
 Approximately every eight months a new species enters the Great Lakes, severely disrupting the ecosystems in the area.
 New animals or insects coming into or leaving an ecosystem can be just as damaging as pollution.

 A major food source for most fish in Lake Michigan had been Diporeia shrimp that have been drastically decreased by an infestation of zebra mussels.
 The Diporeia shrimp have declined from over 10,000 per square meter to virtually zero on the lake bottom because of these zebra mussels.
 In Lake Michigan the decrease in Diporeia numbers is extreme at 94% killed over the past ten years.
 Its neighbor, Lake Huron is down 57% in its Diporeia population in just the past three years.
 There are many examples of this problem in each of the Great Lakes, as well.

 The Great Lakes have been damaged by more than 180 invasive and non-native species.
 Some of these species include the zebra mussel, quagga mussel, round goby, sea lamprey, and alewife.
 Invasive plants include purple loosestrife and Eurasian watermilfoil.
 As well as throwing off the habitats of native species and the food web of the ecosystem, invasive species also threaten human health and have a major negative impact on the Great Lakes economy by damaging fisheries, agricultural industries, and tourism.

 Point-source pollution

 Point-source pollution occurs when pollutants enter a waterway directly.
-This could be from such causes as waste being dumped into a waterway.
-In the past, lakes and other waterways were used as a place to dump waste because it was thought that water could dilute anything, whereas more recent studies have shown this to be extremely incorrect.
-After several hundreds of years of constant dumping, many waterways have become contaminated with toxic chemicals and human waste.
+This could be from such causes as municipal sewage or industrial wastewater discharged into waterways.
+Prior to enactment of the 1972 Clean Water Act in the US and similar laws in Canada, cities and towns, industries, farms and other facilities discharged wastewater into lakes, rivers and other waterways, due to the belief that dilution in the receiving water body would mitigate any potential harm.
+More recent studies have shown that the dilution theory was often incorrect.
+After many years of constant dumping, many waterways became contaminated with chemicals, mining waste and human waste.